Ghislaine Maxwell’s arrest rocks small New Hampshire town where she hid

 CLICK HERE FOR THE FOX NEWS APP

-In the town of New London, a boutique worker said she’d had “some British customers” but couldn’t say for sure if any were Maxwell or her UK caretaker.
+In the town of New London, a boutique worker said she’d had “some British customers” but couldn’t say for sure if any were Maxwell or her U.K. caretaker.

 While most residents were enthralled to be part of such an enormous, international story, with some spotted posing for photos at the mouth of Maxwell’s driveway, her next door neighbor was less than thrilled to see his quiet life so loudly disturbed.